BrenoSantos18/jssite/README.md

-A roll-dicer website, from the time I was learning the basics of JavaScript.
+A dice-roller website, from the time I was learning the basics of JavaScript.